AlfoAnto02/MunicipalDigitalization/README.md

 # Municipal Digitalization API

 This repository contains the API for the Municipal Digitalization project, a university project for the digitalization of a municipal area.
-The project is developed using Java and Kotlin, and is managed with Gradle.
+The project is developed using Java and is managed with Gradle.

 ## Project Structure